user-vi/JavaAsASecondLanguage/homework03/README.md

     - Method: DELETE
     - Accepts: nothing
     - Returns: anything
-    - **Note**: this services is used by our testing system, please, implement it first.
+    - **Note**: this service is used by our testing system, please, implement it first.

 -----------------------------------------